Worried about memory and thinking problems?

 Most of us forget things every day.
 We might forget the name of someone we just met, where we put our keys or why we walked into a room.
 People of all ages experience these things, although many people find they get more common with age, or they may worry more about them as they get older.
 However, this type of forgetfulness is not necessarily a sign of dementia.

 We can also experience problems with our thinking from time to time.
 We might find it hard to concentrate on something we are trying to do, or struggle to follow a conversation we are having.
-Some people might find they struggle with words, or when speaking to others.

 - vitamin deficiencies